-The main drivers of displacement in Guatemala include gang violence and development projects, but no data on the number people involved is available because the government does not formally acknowledge the phenomenon on its territory.
-There were around 242,000 IDPs in the country as of December 2018, but the figure is based on severely decayed data about people displaced during the country’s civil war.
+The main triggers of displacement in Guatemala include gang violence and development projects, but no data on the number people involved is available because the government does not formally acknowledge the phenomenon on its territory.
+There were around 242,000 IDPs in the country as of December 2019, but the figure is based on severely decayed data about people displaced during the country’s civil war.
 It has not been updated since 1997.
 Natural hazards also cause displacement every year.

 Average expected number of displacements per year – for sudden-onset hazards: